ngambip/Amazon_Delivery./README.md

     df.head(),
     df.columns,
-    and df.describe() to understand its structure, column names, and basic statistical summary.
+    df.describe() to understand its structure, column names, and basic statistical summary.

     Identification of key features such as Order_Time, Pickup_Time, Delivery_Time, Agent_Rating, and Weather to be analyzed further.

     Key features: